 Dine outdoors (seasonal) at Tenuta’s Delicatessen and Liquors, whose menu includes homemade Italian sausage, as well as hot dogs, brats and polish sausage.
 Shop in the store for hand-rolled cigars, Italian bombers, specialty beer and wine, and more.

-There are so many options for a great meal and living the nightlife: For an Irish good time, visit Ashling on the Lough.
-Enjoy live music on Saturday nights and most Fridays at tg’s.
-Ron’s Place, Pazzo, Sazzy B, and The Brat Stop are all good choices too.
+There are so many options for a great meal and living the nightlife: Including tg’s, Pazzo, Sazzy B, and The Brat Stop.
 Pool, darts, video games, several big screen TV’s, and an enclosed beer garden are among The Brat Stop’s features.